IFAN: An Explainability-Focused Interaction Framework for Humans and NLP Models: IFAN

 Normal users (or annotators) are known through their credentials and can thus actively engage with the model.
 During a HitL iteration, they can use the feedback page with pre-configured datasets and models, test the model on a text sample, view explanations, and provide feedback if needed.

 Developers have full access and can configure all aspects of the platform.
-More specifically, they have access to the \emph{configuration} page (see \ref{subsec:user_inteface}) and can thus manage anything regarding users, roles, API access, models, and datasets.
+More specifically, they have access to the \emph{report} and \emph{configuration} pages (see \ref{subsec:user_inteface}) and can thus manage anything regarding users, roles, API access, models, and datasets.